SahilAli3628/my_bash_setup/README.md

 just run ./setup.sh

-once installed, please change the terminal font to something from Meslo Nerd Fonts
+once installed, please change the terminal font to something from Meslo Nerd Fonts or any other Nerd Fonts

-FYI, dracula.sh is not yet complete
+for alacritty, follow the steps mentioned in https://github.com/alacritty/alacritty-theme next copy the alacritty.toml to ~/.config/alacritty